And here it is, after 5 long years of being in the wild in the Whip it Up(!) cookbook, Vis-à-vis on the wit and vinegar dot com.

 3 tablespoons cane sugar (or granulated white sugar if you don’t have it I just like the extra sparkle it gives the cookie)

-Sift together the flour, cocoa, cream of tartar, baking soda, and salt in a medium-sized bowl. (sifted cocoa powder is a must, always, never skip this in a recipe)
+Sift together the flour, cocoa, cream of tartar, baking soda, salt, and cinnamon in a medium-sized bowl. (sifted cocoa powder here is a must or you can end up with clumps)

-In another bowl, use an electric mixer to cream the butter, coffee, brown sugar, and white granulated sugar until light and fluffy, about 2 minutes.
+In another bowl, use an electric mixer to cream the butter, instant espresso powder, brown sugar, and white granulated sugar until light and fluffy, about 2 minutes.

 Add the eggs one at a time, making sure the first one is completely blended before adding the second one with the vanilla extract.
-Then add the cocoa-flour mixture in 3-4 additions so it doesn’t fly everywhere, mixing just until combined.
-Refrigerate the dough for at least 2 hours* to firm up.
+Then add the cocoa-flour mixture in at least 3-4 additions so it doesn’t fly everywhere, mixing just until combined.
+Scoop out the dough using a 2 tablespoon cookie scoop, cover the dough balls, and refrigerate the dough for at least 2 hours to firm up.

-Preheat your oven to 375°F* and line a baking sheet with baking parchment
+When you’re ready to bake, preheat your oven to 350°F and line a baking sheet with baking parchment.
+Roll the scoops of dough into smooth round balls.

-Combine the cinnamon and cane sugar in a small bowl, then use a medium cookie scoop (or 1 1/2 tablespoons) to portion out dough and roll in cinnamon-sugar to coat.
-Place on the baking sheet 2 inches apart and bake for 8-10 minutes until slightly flattened and crackly (9 minutes is perfect for me).
-You want them to be a little under-baked to ensure maximum chew, they’ll look a little puffy and maybe underdone but they’ll fall as they cool seriously do not over-bake.
+Combine the cinnamon and cane sugar in a small bowl and roll the dough balls in the cinnamon-sugar with your fingers to coat (don’t do the shake and go method of shaking the dish around to coat because only the cinnamon will stick then make it impossible for any sugar to share the spotlight.
+Place on the baking sheet 2 inches apart (8 cookies to a half sheet size) and bake for 12-14 minutes until slightly flattened and crackly (13 minutes is perfect for me).
+You want them to be a little under-baked to ensure maximum chew, they’ll look a little puffy and maybe underdone but they’ll fall as they cool.
+Please I beg of you do not over-bake.
+If you’re using a medium sized cookie scoop (1 1/2 tablespoons) check at 11 minutes to start and see if they are baked and plan accordingly.
 Cool for 5 minutes on the baking sheet, then transfer to a cooling rack to cool completely.
+Store cookies for up to 1 week on the counter sealed in a container.
+Dough can be frozen prior to rolling in sugar, I’d maybe roll them in your hands before freezing and baking for 1-2 minutes longer.